Providing Quality Orthopaedic Care

 With the arm in resting position across stomach, turn palm up then down.
 Then in resting position, withpalms facing up, move wrist up and down.
 Hand It is very important to keep the hand moving as it may be swollen, this will prevent it from getting stiff.
 Make a full fist, stretching your fingers out.

 A separate sling will be given for showering.
 When showering wear this, lean on a wall or soap dish with the elbow allowing arm to passively come away from the body.
-Axilla can then be washed with other arm.
+Your axilla (arm pit) can then be washed with other arm.
 Then do the same on drying.
 Put spray on deodorant on after to reduce potential bacterial load and then tinea powder (not spray on) in axilla to avoid moisture and reduce chance of thrush developing in axilla.
 After, put on a t-shirt (loose fit).
 Put operated arm through the sleeve, then head and then opposite arm and put blue sling on over the top (do not wear singlet/sleeveless shirts etc as skin on skin will lead to thrush/irritation in arm pit (axilla).

 Immediate:-Post-op Elbow, hand range of motion (ROM), neck exercises